data-stuff/R/README.md

 # R-
-For Text Mining and Statistical Analysis with R
+For Text Mining and Sentiment Analysis with R

 # **Objective**
 This project aims to apply text mining techniques and sentiment analysis to the progress on the investigation phase of a digital euro report by the European Central Bank (ECB).